Anime: Lupin III Princess Of The Breeze

 - Lupin gets slapped for touching the breasts of Yutika in the opening.

-- Lupin gets slapped again when he lights up a cigarette in front of the baby.
+- It happens again when he lights up a cigarette in front of the baby.
 Same thing had happened to the head pirate off-camera, earlier.

 - Badass: Many secondary characters, including the head pirate and former royal guard of Shahalt Jiva, his wife Camilla and the memorable, trigger-happy Mr. G.